 For all these different cases, the solution is to subscribe to a VPN for your trip.
-If you want more details on this subject and why a VPN solves all these problems, I invite you to read this article.
-Otherwise I advise you to subscribe to Express VPN (which we also use and pays for) which is one of the few VPNs that still works correctly in China for example.
+If you want more details on this subject and why a VPN solves all these problems, I recommend you to read this article.
+Otherwise you can subscribe to Express VPN (which we also use and pay for) which is one of the few VPNs that still works correctly in China for example.

 Hiking and trekking around the world

 You will have probably noticed it but we have become hiking addicts :) (be it for one day or over more days with our tent)... and guess when we caught the virus???
 During our round the world trip, of course ;)